elastic/observability-docs/README.md

 Pull requests should be tagged with the target version of the Elastic Stack along with any relevant backport labels.
 In general, we only backport documentation changes to [live stack versions](https://github.com/elastic/docs/blob/master/conf.yaml#L74).
 For manual backports, we recommend using the [backport tool](https://github.com/sqren/backport) to easily open backport PRs.
 If you need help, ping **[@obs-docs](https://github.com/orgs/elastic/teams/obs-docs)** and we'd be happy to handle the backport process for you.

+### Serverless backports

+Serverless content lives in the `serverless` dir.
+This content is not backported as it is not versioned.
+If you're backporting Serverless and Stateful content in the same PR, an automation will run that deletes the `docs/en/serverless` dir from your PR.

 ## Build